• Skip to primary navigation

 While these fried peppers are a great side dish, they also make a delicious bruschetta and excellent appetizer.
 And it’s hard to beat a summer lunch of Italian fried peppers with some crusty bread or grissini breadsticks and a little wedge of cheese.

 Make double the amount, keep it in the fridge for a quick lunch or side dish.
-In my house we love to serve it with some Italian Rice Balls.
+In my house we love to serve it with some italian rice balls or some fried potatoes and onions.

 If you love all types of peppers like we do, don’t miss these recipes - peperonata, roasted peppers and stuffed cherry peppers.